//** ROBOT CLASSES MENU ITEM ARCHIVE SNIP: **//

-We always welcome inquiries from potential new instructors!
-As part of our mission to make creating a part of life, we hold classes not only to help teach people fabrication skills, but also to help people make a living from their craft.
+We always welcome inquiries from potential new instructors and for new classes.
+As part of our mission we hold classes not only to teach fabrication skills, but also to help artisans make a living from their craft.
 If you have an art or craft you love and a passion for teaching, we would love to help you share it.

 Why should I become a teacher at Artisan’s Asylum?